Shopify/statsd-instrument/README.md

 ## Testing

-This library come swith a module called `StatsD::Instrument::Assertions` to help you write tests to verify StatsD is called properly.
+This library comes with a module called `StatsD::Instrument::Assertions` to help you write tests to verify StatsD is called properly.

 ``` ruby